 The Executive Committee is composed of the President, President-elect, Immediate Past President, Secretary, Treasurer and Executive Director (ex-officio).
 The committee meets regularly to discuss all issues of importance to the OPPA and members.
 The committee is responsible for acting on behalf of Council in urgent situations and making recommendations when deemed necessary, as well as for reviewing and selecting agenda items for the quarterly Council meetings.
 Additional members may be temporarily added or invited when needed for consultation.

 The Forensics Committee is made up of members with interest and expertise in Forensic Psychiatry.
-The committee meets as needed to discuss issues related to the practice of Forensic Psychiatry.
-The committee reports to OPPA leadership to keep the OPPA informed of important issues that arise and responds to requests from OPPA leadership to review policy and regulatory proposals, as well as administrative rules, related to Forensic Psychiatry and criminal justice reform.
+Committee members serve in an advisory capacity to discuss issues related to the practice of Forensic Psychiatry.
+The committee reports to OPPA leadership to keep the OPPA informed of important issues that arise and responds to requests from OPPA leadership and Executive Director to review policy and regulatory proposals, as well as administrative rules, related to Forensic Psychiatry and criminal justice reform.
 The committee also prepares education for members on risk management and other forensic topics of interest to all psychiatrists.

 Government Relations Committee